Energy-time uncertainty relation for driven quantum systems: Margolus-Levitin bound

 We next establish a Margolus-Levitin type bound for the quantum speed limit.
-We here focus on the dynamical velocity $\td_t\, {\cal L}$ itself.
 For simplicity, and without loss of generality, we assume that the driven quantum system starts in a pure state $\rho_0=\ket{\psi_0}\bra{\psi_0}$.
 Due to the unitary dynamics the system then remains in a pure state at all times.
-Otherwise, we would have to handle the tedious evaluation of the derivatives of square roots of operators in the argument of the fidelity function $F(\rho_0,\rho_\tau)$ (\ref{e03}).
-The case of an initial mixed state can be treated by making use of the concept of purification, that is constructing mixed states by taking partial traces over pure states in a sufficiently enlarged Hilbert space \cite{joz94}.
-In addition, we set the ground state energy to zero, $E_g=0$.
-The time evolution of the quantum system obeys the time-dependent Schr\"odinger equation,
+Otherwise, we would have to handle the tedious evaluation of the derivatives of square roots of operators in the argument of the fidelity function $F(\rho_0,\rho_\tau)$ (\ref{q03}).
+The case of an initial mixed state can be treated by making use of the concept of purification, that is, constructing mixed states by taking partial traces over pure states in a sufficiently enlarged Hilbert space \cite{joz94}.
+We additionally set the ground state energy to zero, $E_g=0$ \cite{mar98}.
+Following Ref.~\cite{mar98}, we consider the overlap of initial and final states and write,